-In April, The Sun magazine published Leath Tonino’s probing interview with Michael Soule—preeminent conservation biologist and co-founder of Wildlands Network.
-Tonino prompted Soule to share his astute insights on wild nature, human nature, and the perilous ground where the two conflict in the contemporary world.
+In this probing interview originally published by The Sun magazine, Leath Tonino prompts preeminent conservation biologist Dr. Michael Soule to share his astute insights on wild nature, human nature, and the perilous ground where the two conflict in the contemporary world.
 Photo: Paula MacKay

 Mountaineer and ecophilosopher Dolores LaChapelle was a pioneer of deep ecology.
 In this tribute to her work, we explore the relationship between deep ecology and rewilding.
 Photo: Margot Early